icsl-Jeon/traj_gen/README.md

 (3) trajectory generation : quadratic programming with assigned parameters

 (4) publish : the time allocation of the trajectory is equal division from 0 to "simulation tf" of gui.
 A desired control point will be published in *geometry_msg/PoseStamped* message type.
 The evaluation time for control point will be paused by re-clicking (still publishing).
+If you want to evaluate the trajectory of interest again from the start, Then release the button and re-create the same trajectory with *Traj generation* button.

 (5) manage waypoints : please provide the absolute of directory for txt file